richardghirst/PiBits/ServoBlaster/README.txt

 There are two implementions of ServoBlaster; a kernel module based one, and a user space daemon.
-The kernel module based one is the original, and is more mature.
-The user space daemon implementation is much more convenient to use but is less well tested and does not have all the features of the kernel based one.
+The kernel module based one is the original, but is more of a pain to build because you need a matching kernel build.
+The user space daemon implementation is much more convenient to use but does not have all the features of the kernel based one.
 I would recommend you try the user space implementation first, as it is likely to be easier to get going.

+The kernel module implementation is in the subdirectory 'kernel', while the user space implementation can be found in subdirectory 'user'.

 Details specific to each implementation are provided in separate sections below.